 Sperm donation is when a male voluntarily gives his sperm in the hopes of helping a woman or couple to become pregnant with IUI or IVF.
 Just as in egg donation, men can donate sperm anonymously or be a known donor.

 For anonymous donations, we assist patients throughout the selection process.
 We only recommend sperm banks that the American Association of Tissue Banks accredits.
 This assures that these banks meet specific minimal standards for disease screening and semen quality.

 For known donations, we follow the American Society for Reproductive Medicine guidelines, the Society for Assisted Reproductive Technology, and FDA regulations for directed sperm donation.
 We select only those men who pass appropriate physical, genetic and psychological screenings.

 Couples who successfully complete an IVF cycle can choose to donate their remaining embryos.
 These remaining embryos provide a unique opportunity to help other individuals or couples experience pregnancy and childbirth.

 We follow the guidelines set by the American Society for Reproductive Medicine, the Society for Assisted Reproductive Technology as well as FDA regulations for embryo donation.
 We select donated embryos from individuals and couples who pass appropriate physical, genetic and psychological screenings.

 One of the most generous gifts a woman can give to another is to carry a baby for nine months.
 New advances in reproductive medicine make it possible for a woman without a healthy uterus to have her own genetic child.

-At Indiana Infertility Institute, we are proud to offer an inclusive environment for members of the LGBTQ+ community as they embark on their dreams of having a family.
-Our modern approach to family extends to all patients, regardless of sexual orientation or marital status.
-Our only mission is to provide unsurpassed levels of compassion and advanced fertility care.
+At Indiana Fertility Institute, we are proud to offer an inclusive environment for members of the LGBTQ+ community as they embark on their dreams of having a family.
+Our modern approach to family extends to all patients, regardless of gender, sexual orientation or marital status.
+Our mission is to provide unsurpassed levels of compassion and advanced fertility care to everyone.